Selling Your Home in California: Legal Aspects You Need to Know

 - Legal Help: Agents help people with legal problems and make sure all the paperwork is done.

-- Marketing and Negotiation: They do a good job of advertising your home and working out terms with buyers.
+- Marketing and Negotiation: They do a good job advertising your home and working out terms with buyers.

 It can be easier to sell your California home if you hire an experienced agent.